jakepearson/jakepearson.github.com/_recipes/2011-01-17-apple-pecan-salad.md

 * 1 T course mustard
 * 2/3 cup maple syrup

-blend all ingredients + 1 tsp ground pepper in food processor.  with processor running add 1 cup vegetable oil in a slow stream.
+Blend all ingredients + 1 tsp ground pepper in food processor.  with processor running add 1 cup vegetable oil in a slow stream.

-toss dressing with salad ingredients.  for 1 lb of greens i usually have left over drissing which keeps well in the regrigerator.
+Toss dressing with salad ingredients.  for 1 lb of greens i usually have left over drissing which keeps well in the regrigerator.

-###Spiced pecans
+### Spiced pecans
 * 3 cups pecans
 * 1 T cinnamon
 * 1 tsp cayenne